ViswasS/GDP_Group_02/README.md

 Emergency Detection: If a critical condition is detected, the app can trigger an alert like "Seek emergency care immediately" or even auto-dial 911 (configurable).

-#I participated in creating use cases for the EdgeCare Triage project, including#
+**participated in creating use cases for the EdgeCare Triage project, including**

 Patient workflow (send skin complaint, severe condition handling).